She grows in a world of raised voices.

 when she swung back.

-Just learning how
+Just learning how to survive that.

 He tried to smooth it over.